Fly Over Drake Passage to Antarctica

-Sailing the Drake Passage
+Sailing the Drake Passage to Antarctica

 Nevertheless, it does take at least two days to cross, assuming somewhat calm waters.
 Spending those two days at sea can be an excellent opportunity to get to know your crew and fellow shipmates; however, the four days at sea (to and from Antarctica) can chip away at vacation time.

-Fly over the Drake Passage to Antarctica
+Fly Over the Drake Passage to Antarctica

-On the other hand, a two-hour flight is a lot more comfortable, and we have only had two significant delays since beginning operations in 2003.
+On the other hand, a two-hour flight is much more comfortable, and we have only had two significant delays since beginning operations in 2003.
 As with any flight, the weather is a critical component, even more in Antarctica.

 Flying over the Drake to Antarctica does give you extra time to explore Chile and the beautiful Chilean Patagonia, including Torres del Paine National Park and Punta Arenas, a beautiful part of the world that beautifully complements any trip to Antarctica.
 Not to mention enjoying a comfortable night’s sleep and a delicious meal in Punta Arenas before flying out.